Jan 14 (7:30pm) - Gutty's Comedy Club - Minneapolis, MN

-My first comedy mini CD, "It Doesn't Matter," is available for purchase via CD Baby.
-Get 25 minutes of comedy goodness for only $6.99.
+My first comedy mini album, "It Doesn't Matter," is available for purchase via CD Baby.
+Get 25 mins of comedy goodness for $6.99.

-He can be heard on Pandora Radio and Spotify and seen on Comedy Time TV.
-He's also been featured in festivals like the San Diego Comedy Festival, Paul Bunyan Comedy Festival, and Border City Comedy Festival and was a finalist in the Rockstar Comedy Throwdown.
+His Dry Bar Comedy special, Chicken Gone, was released in August 2021.
+He can also be heard on Pandora Radio and Spotify and seen on Comedy Time TV.
+Brandon's also been featured in festivals like the San Diego Comedy Festival, Paul Bunyan Comedy Festival, LaughFest, and Border City Comedy Festival.
 He’s even worked with comedy legends Kevin Pollak, Cathy Ladman, Jimmy Brogan, Eddie Brill, and Dana Carvey.

 In May 2009, Brandon founded the Rock Comedy Ministry, arguably the first comedy ministry of its kind in the world, at the Rock Church in San Diego.
 Using a mixture of stand-up, sketch comedy, and improv, the Rock Comedy Ministry has been able to bring laughter to people who wouldn't otherwise receive it such as the homeless, elderly in convalescent homes, and cancer patients.
 Brandon specifically has performed for churches and other organizations and has been a part of fundraisers that have raised thousands of dollars for the Alzheimer's Association, global missionaries, victims of domestic violence, and victims of human trafficking among others.